Computational-Plant-Science/plantit/docs/md/developer_docs/defining_workflows.md

   cores: 1
 ```

-Note that the **Stampede2** cluster is equipped with virtual memory (up to ??
-GB), and will ignore `mem` values specified.
+Note that some deployment targets may be equipped with virtual memory and ignore specified `mem` values.

+##### GPU mode

+To indicate that your workflow can take advantage of GPUs (only available on select deployment targets) add a `gpu: True` line to your configuration file.
+The environment variable `GPU_MODE` will be set to `true` in your workflow's runtime environment if the workflow is deployed to a cluster with GPU support; otherwise `GPU_MODE` will be `false`.

+#### Timeouts and other errors

-Note also that your runs will fail if they do not complete within the requested `time`, or if they exceed their memory allotment on **Sapelo2**.
+Workflows may fail if they do not complete within the requested `time`, if they exceed their memory allotment, or for a variety of reasons.
+Errors may be difficult to debug from the PlantIT web interface.
+Be sure to test workflows manually on any intended deployment target prior to deploying with PlantIT.

 ### Parameters